Acid-Fast Bacilli (AFB) Smear and Culture

 AFB Culture:

-Identification of Mycobacteria specie
+Identification of Mycobacteria species

 No growth of Mycobacteria after 6 weeks